How to Set Up iPhone Medical ID & Why You Should (2023 Guide)

 - Tap the red Medical ID button in the lower left-hand corner of the Emergency keypad screen.
 You’ll be taken to the Medical ID screen.

-Accessing Medical ID On A Locked iPhone X, XS, XR, or iPhone 11 or higher
+iPhone Medical ID: Accessing Medical ID On A Locked iPhone X, XS, XR, Or iPhone 11 Or Later

 - With the iPhone X, XS, XR, 11 you press and hold the Side button and the volume up button at the same time.